How To Find Cheap Flights To Anywhere (Tips & Tricks 2023)

 In my experience, Skyscanner (I recommend downloading the app to check fares on the go!) and Momondo both consistently bring up the lowest flight prices.
 I will also check Google Flights to see if any airlines are offering sales by booking direct.

 It’s not news that flight prices can vary wildly based on the day of the week, but unfortunately there is no steadfast rule to which days of the week are less expensive than others.
-So, if you’re at all flexible with your travel dates, it can pay off big time to get a snapshot of prices a month at a time and see what days are cheapest.
+So, if you’re at all flexible with your travel dates, it can pay off big time to get a snapshot of prices a month at a time and see what are the cheapest days to travel.

 To do this, hop on the Skyscanner app, input your departure and destination cities, and then when it comes to the “Depart” and “Return” dates, click on “chart” to easily view the prices for each day over the period of time you’re looking to travel.
 This makes finding the cheapest flight SO much easier!